bielsnohr/bielsnohr.github.io/_posts/2020-04-23-ssi-cw20-experience.markdown

 in person, I felt it had many advantages over the traditional conferences that I have attended in the past.

-My personal favourite were the *knowledge cafes* (i.e. small breakout discussion sessions of around 5 people).
+My personal favourite were the *knowledge cafés* (i.e. small breakout discussion sessions of around 5 people).
 Using a Google Spreadsheet, participants were able to suggest topics and then put their names against the topic they would like to discuss.
 This facilitated conversation in a manageable group size on a